 One of the factors that have contributed to the reduction in fertility rate and the increase in contraceptive practice rate is the improvement in MCH.
-According to the national survey conducted by KIPH, the institutional delivery rate increased from 75.2 percent in 1985 to 87.9 percent in 1988.
+The institutional delivery rate increased from 75.2 percent in 1985 to 98.6 percent in 1991, and it is expected to improve further because the entire population has been covered by the national medical insurance program since 1989.